-STEVE KROON was born in Spanish Harlem to parents who had moved to New York City from their native Puerto Rico.
-His surname comes from his grandfather, who immigrated to La Isla Encantada from the Dutch-speaking Caribbean island of Curaçao.
-At the age of nine, the family moved to Queens, where the youngster’s interest in music was further sparked by the presence of many noted jazz and R&B musicians.
+STEVEN KROONwas born in Spanish Harlem to parents who moved to New York City from Puerto Rico.
+His surname comes from his grandfather, who immigrated to La Isla de Encanto from the Dutch-speaking Caribbean island of Curaçao.
+At the age of nine, the family moved to Queens, where the youngster’s interest in music was sparked by the presence of many noted jazz and R&B musicians.

-“In my neighborhood,” he recalls, “I had Eddie “Lockjaw” Davis as a neighbor, and Lester Young was four blocks away.
+“In my neighborhood,” he recalls, “I had Eddie “Lockjaw” Davis as a neighbor and Lester Young four blocks away.
+We used to wait on the stoop until his taxi pulled up and Lester would get out with his hat in one hand and his sax in the other.
+We would be like, ‘Yeah, Prez!
 James Brown also lived in the area.
-But I came with all of my Latin roots, thanks to my father.
-I was fortunate in being able to hear the whole spectrum of music.”
+But I came with all of my Latin roots, thanks to my father I heard the whole spectrum of music.”

-He studied Afro-Cuban percussion with Tommy López, Sr. and later Brazilian rhythms with Dom Um Romão.
-With such a wealth of knowledge under his belt, it’s not surprising that Kroon quickly became a first-call percussionist for recording sessions that required a wide range of talents.
-Over the years, such diverse artists as Diana Krall, Aretha Franklin, Roberta Flack, The Temptations, Bill Cosby, Kenny G, Ron Carter, Spyro Gyra, Bette Midler, Gary Bartz and Paul Butterfield have tapped Kroon’s seemingly endless
+He and his long-time friend and fellow percussionist, Wilson “Chembo” Corniel studied Afro-Cuban percussion with the late, great Tommy López, Sr., who showed Kroon how to play the proper tumbao and “sit” in the drum.
+Later, he studied Brazilian rhythms with Dom Um Romão.
+With such a wealth of knowledge, it’s not surprising Kroon quickly became a first-call percussionist for recording sessions that required a wide range of talents.
+Over the years, Diana Krall, Aretha Franklin, Roberta Flack, The Temptations, Bill Cosby, Kenny G, Ron Carter, Spyro Gyra, Bette Midler, Gary Bartz, and Paul Butterfield have tapped Kroon’s seemingly endless array of skills.

-The title of Steve’s most recent recording titled, In Your Dreams (Kroonatune Records) came to him in the middle of the night to the sound of silence.
+The title of Steve’s most recent recording titled, In Your Dreams (Kroonatune Records) came to him in the middle of the night.
 “Creating this CD is like a painter painting with a blank canvas just waiting to color it with melodies and grooves,” says Steve.”